 Since its inception in the 1980s, Dialectical Behavior Therapy has become one of the leading therapeutic approaches.
 There have been hundreds of studies validating the effectiveness of DBT, making it one of the most researched therapeutic modalities to date.

 Today, DBT is used to help individuals manage stress, emotions, interpersonal challenges, impulsive behaviors, and low self-esteem.
-It is particularly effective for those struggling with Borderline Personality Disorder (BPD), bipolar disorder, depression, self-harm, eating disorders, PTSD, ADHD, and substance abuse.
+It is particularly effective for those struggling with Borderline Personality Disorder (BPD), bipolar disorder, and depression.
+In addition to self-harm, eating disorders, PTSD, ADHD, and substance abuse.

 Dialectical Behavior Therapy includes multiple components and is time-limited in nature.
 A patient can expect to be in therapy for about 6 to 12 months with the goal of obtaining the four main critical skill sets of DBT.